Viviane Lomelin Displays Peachy Posterior In Skimpy Red G-String Thong

 Staying true to her signature style, the stunner opted for a full face of makeup.
 The application featured an ivory foundation, a tinge of red blusher that perfectly accentuated her cheekbones, a slick of glossy mauve lipstick and nude eye shadow.
 She finished off her makeup with heavily-lined eyes, a thick coat of mascara and well-defined eyebrows.

-The hottie wore her beautiful, blond tresses into perfect curls and allowed them to fall down the sofa.
+The hottie wore her beautiful, blond tresses in perfect curls and allowed them to fall down the sofa.
 To strike a pose, Viviane closed her eyes, parted her lips and kept a hand on her forehead.

 The snap was captured in a nondescript room while a huge gray teddy bear could also be seen sitting on the sofa.